Vincenzo Righini: Works

-Righini is the creator of the second opera on the theme of Don Giovanni, composed for the Prague stage.
+Righini is the creator of the second 18th-century opera on the theme of Don Giovanni composed for the Prague stage.
 He is considered a skillful, but not very original composer, who often took advantage of the innovations of other composers.
 His Don Giovanni was performed in 1997 at the Dejvické divadlo in Prague, and in 2003 at the Městské divadlo in Brno.